Keep Up With McLean!

 Kirsten W. Bolton, LICSW, Program Director

-Since 2008, Ms. Bolton has been working with patients and their families in the Psychotic Disorders Division.
+Since 2008, Ms. Bolton has been working with patients and their families in the Center of Excellence in Psychotic Disorders.
 A graduate of Simmons College, she began her work at McLean as a clinical social worker in the Schizophrenia and Bipolar Disorder Inpatient Program.

 Rakesh Karmacharya, MD, PhD, Medical Director

 Dr. Karmacharya is an associate professor of psychiatry at Harvard Medical School.
 He is a physician-scientist with expertise in the treatment of psychotic disorders.
 Author of numerous journal articles, his research focuses on using patient-derived stem cells to investigate the cellular-molecular underpinnings of schizophrenia and bipolar disorder, and to develop novel therapies through the application of chemical biology approaches.

 Joseph Stoklosa, MD, Clinical Director, Center of Excellence in Psychotic Disorders

 Dr. Stoklosa is also the assistant program director for the MGH/McLean Adult Psychiatry Residency Training Program.
 He is actively involved in educational research and founded the Clinician Educator Program for the MGH/McLean residency program.
 Dr. Stoklosa also developed the Schizophrenia and Bipolar Disorder Inpatient Program’s clinical care model, which is focused on improving the use of evidence-based treatment.

 Our multidisciplinary staff includes board-certified psychiatrists and psychologists, residents in the MGH-McLean Psychiatry Residency Training Programs, licensed clinical social workers, and a peer counselor.
 The team works to build trusting and collaborative relationships with patients and family members in a caring and supportive environment.